 In my twenties, I had lots of adventures as well as ups and downs.
 I gained weight, lost friends, gained friends, and lost weight.
 I studied abroad and graduated from college, moved back home with my parents, then moved out of state to a city where I knew no one.
 I worked in photography, applied for numerous jobs, and now work in Corporate America.
 I traveled the world visiting New York City, Italy, Greece, London, Paris, Los Angeles, San Francisco, and Washington, D.C.
 I’ve also gone to numerous concerts seeing Beyoncé, Jay-Z, Ariana Grande, Kendrick Lamar, Janet Jackson, Solange, Jazmine Sullivan, Drake, Future, Migos, OutKast, Monica, Erykah Badu, and JoJo perform.
 I guess you can say I like music and live my life to the fullest.

-I know it is 2021 and this is not an episode of Netflix’s “Bridgerton” set in the 1800s.
+I know it is 2022 and this is not an episode of Netflix’s “Bridgerton” set in the 1800s.
 Yet, depending on your culture or environment in some places when a woman hits her 20’s and early 30’s the majority of her peers in her age bracket have children and are getting married and if you’re not a mommy, fiancé, or wife by a certain age you’re looked at differently.

-Currently as an unmarried thirty-year-old woman with no children I enjoy my freedom to pick up and go without having to consider anyone else, yet sometimes some people peculiarly look at me because of that.
+Currently as an unmarried thirty-something woman with no children I enjoy my freedom to pick up and go without having to consider anyone else, yet sometimes some people peculiarly look at me because of that.
 There is an unspoken, yet loud sound of the tick-tock of an accomplishment timer and biological clock.
 We are bombarded with various messages about getting older and what that means regarding fertility or relationship status.

 Society tells us what we “should” be doing or accomplishing by a certain time frame.
 Then in this digital age, it is so easy to compare our lives to what others choose to display on social media and we think that we “should” have accomplished certain milestones by a certain age, and if not you’re somehow “behind” or a failure in life.